advancedspectrum/OC2AM/README.md

 **APIs** are the access points to Resources and expose operations (aka actions) that can be performed on them programmatically.
 APIs can have 1 to many relationship to Resources.

 **Use Cases** describe the conditions and actors that activate a Capability.
 A use case for Student Recruiting capability can be to "Allow students to register for a University show case event".

+A 'commonProperties' file describes the schema of attributes that are reusable across all parts of the hierarchy.